easolhq/easolhq.github.io/docs/reference/tags/form_tags/item_selections/item_selections.md

 The item param is required

 ##### Extra Params
-* `guest::` A guest ID is required when the modifiers has a guest
+* `guest::` A guest ID is required when the modifier has a guest